National Insurance Act 1946

 A British 1948 National Insurance stamp, once used to collect contributions to the scheme.

 The National Insurance Act 1946 (9 & 10 Geo.
 6. c.
-67) was a British act of Parliament passed during the Attlee ministry which established a comprehensive system of social security throughout the United Kingdom.
+67) was an act of the Parliament of the United Kingdom passed during the Attlee ministry which established a comprehensive system of social security throughout the United Kingdom.

 The act meant that all who were of working age were to pay a weekly contribution.
 If they had been paying National Insurance, mothers were to be entitled to an allowance (of 18 weeks) for each child as well as a lump sum when the child was born.
 The act however excluded married women.
 The weekly contributions meant that benefits including sickness benefit and unemployment benefits were able to be offered.
-Pensions were to offered to men and women at ages 65 and 60 respectively.
+Pensions were to be offered to men and women at ages 65 and 60 respectively.

 Background

 Attlee had campaigned hard in his campaign leading up to the 1945 election for the creation of the welfare state.
-When elected, he and his administration and adopted Beveridge proposal from 1944 to keep to his manifesto promise.
+When elected, he and his administration adopted proposals of the Beveridge Report of 1942 to keep to his manifesto promise.

 Significance

-According to the historian Kenneth O. Morgan, the Act constituted "a measure which provided a comprehensive universal basis for insurance provision that had hitherto been unknown".
+According to the historian Kenneth O. Morgan, the act constituted "a measure which provided a comprehensive universal basis for insurance provision that had hitherto been unknown".

+Subsequent developments

+The whole act except sections 6(4), 55, 68, 70, 74 and 79 and schedule 11, section 70 so far as it applies to Great Britain, and in section 79, paragraphs (a) to (i) and (k), were repealed by section 1(1) of, and the schedule to, the Statute Law Revision (Consequential Repeals) Act 1965, which came into force on 6 September 1965.

+The whole act, so far as unrepealed, was repealed by section 100(2)(b) of, and part I of schedule 28 to, the Social Security Act 1973, which came into force on 6 April 1975.